Partnership for a Sustainable Athens

 Interested in Becoming a Partner?

-Governmental, non-governmental, non-profit, industrial, for-profit, and university-affiliated organizations are all welcome to request interns or propose projects.
+Governmental, non-governmental, non-profit, industrial, for-profit, and university-affiliated organizations are all welcome to propose projects.

 "I've had the pleasure of hosting a number of interns from the Office of Sustainability through their Partnership for a Sustainable Athens program and have been really pleased by the thoughtful nature of the interns and the quality of work I've received.